megu5202/Paper/presentation.md

 Tuple of Double
 ===============

-But after a while we relize we also need a tuple of Doubles and we want to return ( 5.0, 3.5)
+But after a while we realize we also need a tuple of Doubles and we want to return ( 5.0, 3.5)

 So we have to write a whole new class of Tuples that allow for Doubles.